beckym223/manual_work/E6_long_edited.md

 Society accepted his conclusions and the So- ciety's recommendation to screen once every
 3 years made the front page of the New York
-'2 As a sign of the times, Sweden, Norway, Finland, and the World Health Organization are sponsoring the first international conference on priorities in health care in Oc- tober 1996.
-' Economists fall into their own monotechnic trap when they offer policy advice under the assumption that efficiency is society's only goal.
-'4 See Feldstein (1967).
-'5 To put this in perspective, consider the choice be- tween tissue plasminogen activator (TPA) and its cheaper alternative, streptokinase, as the treatment to dissolve a clot during a heart attack.
-The latest studies suggest that the incremental cost of TPA rather than streptokinase is
-$33,000 per year of life extended (D. B. Mark et al., 1995).
-In the United States TPA is usually the treatment of choice, but Canadians use streptokinase.

 ### ---Economics-1996-0-06.txt---